gartung/buildfile2cmake/README.md

 LD_LIBRARY_PATH=$PWD/lib
 ```

 - The cmake command will produce errors like those shown below.
-These are same to ignore as local as the Makefile is generated.
-These errors are reported because the package library and tests may need those dependencies but the dictionary libraries do not.
+These are safe to ignore as local as the Makefile is generated.
+These errors are reported because the package libraries and tests may need those dependencies but the dictionary libraries do not.
 ```
 -- Could NOT find CLHEP (missing: CLHEP_INCLUDE_DIR CLHEP_LIBRARIES)
 CMake Warning (dev) at /cvmfs/cms.cern.ch/slc7_amd64_gcc820/external/cmake/3.17.2-pafccj/share/cmake-3.17/Modules/FindPackageHandleStandardArgs.cmake:272 (message):